mindset-dojo/mindset-dojo.github.io/_forms/organizer.md

 ### Internal

 Organizer is your center.
-When above the line, it feels like alignment with your true Self, when below the line, one is fighting with and judging the world.
+When postively trending, it feels like alignment with your true Self, when negatively trending, one is fighting with and judging the world.

 ### Collective

 Organizer is the precondition to trust, allowing relaxation.
-However, when below the line, presence fades into process, and apathy reigns.
+However, when negatively trending, presence fades into process, and apathy reigns.

 ---

 ### Meta Compass Directions

-- **Flowing + Above the Line:** Brings calm structure that supports growth, alignment, and shared stability.
+- **Flowing + Postively Trending:** Brings calm structure that supports growth, alignment, and shared stability.
-- **Flowing + Below the Line:** Channels structure into control, policing details to manage fear or insecurity.
+- **Flowing + Negatively Trending:** Channels structure into control, policing details to manage fear or insecurity.
-- **Stagnant + Above the Line:** Aims to support clarity but gets stuck overthinking, planning, or tightening.
+- **Stagnant + Postively Trending:** Aims to support clarity but gets stuck overthinking, planning, or tightening.
-- **Stagnant + Below the Line:** Collapses into rigid avoidance, clinging to rules or retreating from uncertainty.
+- **Stagnant + Negatively Trending:** Collapses into rigid avoidance, clinging to rules or retreating from uncertainty.

 Remember, everything you build is a debt.
 Thus build minimally and build fluidly.
 Maintain energy flow.